Displaying present location in the site.

 The disparity between wages of male and female workers at the Company and at many consolidated subsidiaries is in the 70th percentile.
 The different numbers of men and women in management positions, which have relatively high wages, is likely to have an impact on the overall disparity.
 The wage disparity by position for officers of the Company is around the mid-90th percentile, which is considered small.

-Wage disparity between men and women (male to female ratio)4 FY2021 FY2022
+Wage disparity between men and women (female to male ratio)13 FY2022

 The impacts of factors such as childcare leave and reduced working hours for childcare are excluded from the calculations.